david-garcia-garcia/windowscontainers/servercore2022/readme.md

 **Important**: Mount into a subdirectory (e.g., `c:\entrypoint\init\custom`) rather than directly into `c:\entrypoint\init` to avoid replacing the embedded scripts.

-The entrypoint will recursively find and execute all `.ps1` files in alphabetical order by their full path.
+The entrypoint will recursively find and execute all `.ps1` files in **alphabetical order by filename** (not by full path).
+Scripts in nested subdirectories are sorted together with scripts in the main directory based on their filename, allowing you to control execution order across all scripts using numerical prefixes in the filename.

 Example usage with Docker Compose: